PRACTICE DIRECTION 51V – THE VIDEO HEARINGS PILOT SCHEME

 1.3 All parties or their legal representatives will attend the hearing of the application, using the video-link, from suitable IT equipment and will see and hear, and will be seen and heard by, each other and the judge determining the application.

-1.4 Hearings will be held in public.
-Members of the public may access a hearing by attending the court in person and will see and hear the judge and the parties or their legal representatives on a screen in the court room.
+1.4 Hearings will be held in public at either the Birmingham or Manchester Civil Justice Centre (“the relevant court”).
+Members of the public may access a hearing by attending the court in person and will see and hear the judge in the court room, and the parties or their legal representatives on a screen in the court room.

 1.6 The pilot applies where—